nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

     --additional_preprocessing "general" \
     --queue "<YOUR_CLEARML_QUEUE>"
 ```

+There will be an example of the code tested on the librispeech dataset in the bash script.

 #### Executing the code
 To execute the code, on the terminal, go to this repository and type the following command: